-A piece of Norwegian women's history told in an intriguing way, through a tender language.
+A piece of Norwegian women's history told in an intriguing and tender way.

-This moving novel takes place the summer of 1840 at Stenberg, the Farm of the county governor Lauritz Weidemann.
-Weidemann was one of the founding fathers of Norway, a powerful patriarch.
-The novel focuses on his three daughters, Bolly, Nahyda og Amalie, who live their privileged lives at the farm, but under a strict regime.
-The novel is based on the real lifes of the sisters, and tells the story of three girls with a very restricted existence.
+This moving novel takes place during the summer of 1840 at Stenberg, a farm belonging to the county governor Lauritz Weidemann.
+Weidemann was one of the founding fathers of Norway and a powerful patriarch.
+The story focuses mainly on his three daughters, Bolly, Nahyda og Amalie, who live quite privileged lives at the farm, but under a strict regime.
+The Sisters of Stenberg is based on real life events.

 A prose that is tender, beautiful, fragile and sore (...)

 The reading experience is a pure pleasure.